Trensant/TrensantGFX/README.md

 *Available offline*
 ### Workflow #2 - View charts with your own sample data.

-1. Start a local server such as python -m simple.server
+1. Start a local server such as python -m http.server
 2. Open examples/gallery.html
 3. Select the chart.
 4. This opens a live edit page.